Skip to main content

 Since then, two consultations have been carried out, first by CCC and secondly by the GCP - respondents to this second consultation strongly supported closing the road but with exemptions.

 Pedestrians, cyclists, buses, emergency vehicles, refuse vehicles, dial-a-ride, all taxis and blue badge holders will be allowed to use Mill Road bridge.
+Blue badge holders will be able to register up to a maximum of two vehicles.

 Mill Road bridge will be closed to the majority of motor vehicles.
 The closure will be enforced by Automatic Number Plate Recognition (ANPR) cameras with the registered owner of any non-exempt private motor vehicle recorded using the bridge receiving a fine.

-You should allow three working days for your application to be reviewed and processed.
+It will take five working days for your application to be reviewed and processed.
 You will be sent an email confirming you’ve been added to the authorised user list for Mill Road, and you’ll only be exempt once that email has been sent.

 You’ll need to provide name, address, email address, contact number, blue badge serial number, blue badge expiry date and relevant paperwork such as a copy of your blue badge.